CIA: history and current situation. Central Intelligence Agency (CIA) overview

 However, according to the official version, this quote “characterizes the role of intelligence in a free society.”

-In the same lobby, on one of the walls is the "Book of Glory" - a memorial plaque on which the memory of CIA officers who died in the line of duty is immortalized: their names are listed in chronological order in a column, and in memory of those who still remains classified (there are more than half of them), asterisks are simply knocked out.
-The author of the memorial is the sculptor Harold Vogel.
+In the same lobby, on one of the walls is the “Book of Fame” - a memorial plaque on which the memory of CIA employees who died in the line of duty is immortalized: their names are listed in chronological order in a column, and in memory of those who still remains classified (more than half of them), the asterisks have simply been knocked out.
+The author of the memorial is sculptor Harold Vogel.

-Other outstanding employees of the Office are not forgotten either.
-In the same foyer are a statue of Major General William Donovan by sculptor Larry Ludtke and a bas-relief by Allen Dulles.
+Other outstanding employees of the Department have not been forgotten either.
+In the same foyer is a statue of Major General William Donovan by sculptor Larry Luedtke and a bas-relief of Allen Dulles.
 A bust of Donovan is also installed in the assembly hall.
-In addition, in one of the two corridors leading from the old building to the new one, oil-painted portraits of all directors of the Office, from Donovan, who headed the CIA's predecessor, the OSS, to the penultimate director, John Deitch, are hung out.
-The portrait of the current director, George Tenet, is not yet available.
+In addition, in one of the two corridors leading from the old building to the new one, oil portraits of all the directors of the Agency are hung, from Donovan, who headed the predecessor of the CIA, OSS, to the penultimate director, John Deitch.
+There is no portrait of current director George Tenet yet.

 The main part of the CIA structure is made up of three directorates.

-The Intelligence Directorate processes and analyzes intelligence information received from various sources and prepares summaries based on it for the President, the National Security Council and Congress, as well as for members of the US Intelligence Community.
+The Intelligence Directorate processes and analyzes intelligence information received from various sources and prepares reports based on it for the President, the National Security Council and Congress, as well as for members of the US Intelligence Community.
 In other words, this directorate is the analytical body of the CIA.
-The number of its employees is estimated at 4,000.
+The number of its employees is estimated at 4 thousand.

-After the liquidation of the Warsaw Pact and the collapse of the USSR that followed soon after, the "image of the enemy" in the eyes of American voters faded significantly.
-That is, of course, even without the communists, Russia remains a "source of evil", but this "evil" has clearly shrunk in size and, as a result, has become less frightening.
-As a result, voices began to be heard in the United States about the need to reduce the activities of special services and, accordingly, their funding.
-And indeed, from 1991 to 1997, the budget of the American intelligence community decreased every year.
+After the liquidation of the Warsaw Pact and the subsequent collapse of the USSR, the “image of the enemy” in the eyes of American voters faded significantly.
+That is, of course, Russia remains a “source of evil” even without communists, but this “evil” has clearly shrunk in size and, as a result, has become less frightening.
+As a result, voices began to be heard in the United States about the need to reduce the activities of intelligence services and, accordingly, their funding.
+Indeed, from 1991 to 1997, the budget of the American intelligence community decreased every year.

-As part of these developments, in 1994, the then CIA Deputy Director of Intelligence, Douglas J. McEachin, created a commission to reorganize and reduce his directorate.
-The commission worked for three years, after which, in 1997, a radical reorganization of the Intelligence Directorate really took place.
-True, at the same time, the head of the Intelligence Directorate was also replaced - he became John E. McLaulin.
-Whether there was a reduction in staff is unknown.
-Even if it was, then, since the budget of the intelligence community began to increase again starting in 1998, in subsequent years these personnel losses were more than compensated for.
-But the reorganization of the structure of the intelligence directorate was really serious.
-If before 1997 it had five territorial departments, now there are three of them: the departments of Russia and Europe were merged, and the department of Africa and Latin America was divided between two other departments.
-As a result, the directorate currently has:
+As part of these trends, in 1994, then-CIA Deputy Director for Intelligence Douglas J. McEachin created a commission to reorganize and downsize his directorate.
+The commission worked for three years, after which, in 1997, a radical reorganization of the Intelligence Directorate actually took place.
+True, at the same time the head of the Intelligence Directorate also changed - he became John I. McLaughlin.
+It is unknown whether there was a reduction in personnel.
+Even if it was, then, since the budget of the intelligence community began to increase again starting in 1998, in subsequent years these personnel losses were likely to be more than compensated for.
+But the restructuring of the Intelligence Directorate was indeed serious.
+If before 1997 it had five territorial departments, now there are three: the Russia and Europe departments were merged, and the Africa and Latin America department was divided between two other departments.
+As a result, the Directorate currently has:

 Department of Russia and Europe;